 Read and review the inspection report carefully to decide whether to accept or reject the bulk order and have the supplier rework the non-sufficient products.

 Step 5 – Address Quality Issues With Your Supplier

-Hopefully it doesn’t happen, but if defects or order deviations are actually found in your products, discuss the consequences and next steps with your supplier right away.
+If defects or order deviations are found, discuss the consequences and next steps with your supplier right away.

 In the last step, another inspection is carried out.
 The inspector will check whether the manufacturer has adhered to the specifications for the revision of the products and whether everything now meets requirements.
 If not, have the supplier fix it.